gomods/athens/docs/content/walkthrough.md

 ```

 No additional output is printed because Go found **github.com/athens-artifacts/samplelib@v1.0.0** in the Go Modules
 cache and did not need to request it from the proxy.

+## Next Steps

+Now that you have seen Athens in Action:

+* Learn more how to share an Athens server with your development team.
+[Coming Soon/Help Wanted](https://github.com/gomods/athens/issues/533)
+* Explore best practices for running Athens in Production.
+[Coming Soon/Help Wanted](https://github.com/gomods/athens/issues/534)